Fitbit AI Coach: The LLM Shift That Leaves Garmin and Strava Behind

 Fitness and wellness companies appear to have reacted to the seismic change currently happening to their business through a spectrum of responses, ranging from:

-- Basic ML/Algorithms: Pretending to their customers that algorithms and Machine Learning (ML) are AI (e.g., pre-canned responses).
+• Basic ML/Algorithms: Pretending to their customers that algorithms and Machine Learning (ML) are AI (e.g., with pre-canned responses).

-- Token Inclusion: Token inclusion of AI (e.g., a single chat box feature) to justify a marketing campaign.
+• Token Inclusion: Token inclusion of AI (e.g., a single chat box feature), a tick box to justify a marketing campaign.

-- Core LLM Integration: Seamlessly baking in a large language model (LLM) as the core app experience (e.g., Whoop, Fitbit).
+• Core LLM Integration: Seamlessly baking in a large language model (LLM) throughout the core app experience (e.g., Whoop, Fitbit).

 The key here is that AI is not another menu option.
 It is a foundational conversational model that drives the entire experience.
 Whoop seemed to ‘get it’ two years ago; Google Fitbit appears to have ‘got it’ too.

-Whether any major sports and fitness companies have truly got it yet remains to be seen.
-I’ve seen nothing from Coros, Garmin, Strava, Suunto, Polar and many others to convince me they understand the needed change to their apps or that they have the resources to deliver it.
+Whether other major sports and fitness companies have truly got it remains to be seen.
+I’ve seen nothing from Coros, Garmin, Strava, Suunto, Polar and many others to convince me they understand the needed change to their apps or that the smaller legacy brands have the resources to deliver it.
 What have they done in the last two years?
-Certainly, Strava and Garmin have already released AI features, but you get the idea that they will cover discrete, pre-defined aspects of health/fitness and live behind a paywall, rather than offering true conversational and holistic adaptation.
+Certainly, Strava and Garmin have already released AI features.
+Still, using their AI tools, you are left with the realisation that they cover discrete, pre-defined aspects of health/fitness and live behind a paywall, rather than offering a true conversational and holistic experience.

 Google seems to be following a cunning plan.
 The latest Pixel watches and Wear OS place the company in a good place after years of neglect following the Fitbit acquisition (2019).
 Baking in AI to the app experience and renewing Fitbit hardware in 2026 might put Google-Fitbit in a surprisingly better place a year from now.